PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This version (v0.2.6) expands the exposed functionality of the Corpus Workbench.

-Compilation of RcppCWB fails for macOS because 'Glib' is not present on CRAN build machines for macOS.
-It would be great, if you could install 'Glib' on your macOS build machine, which might be needed by other packages as well (e.g. 'Rpoppler').
-On my system, using Homebrow for installing Glib works nicely (brew install glib).
+Apart from bug fixes, this version (v0.2.7) tries to address the current failure to build RcppCWB on your macOS build machines.

+The problem appears to be that glib-2.0 is not installed on the system.
+As a remedy, the configure script now checks whether glib is present (using pkg-config).
+If glib is missing, a pre-compiled static library is downloaded from a GitHub repo ().
+If glib is present,

+This approach is a variation of the approach of packages that rely on https://github.com/rwinlib, already used for build in the Windows binaries.

-Making RcppCWB compile on Solaris is still on my list of to dos!
+Making RcppCWB compile on Solaris is still on my list of to dos.
+Because this is the larger group of users by far, making things smooth for macOS is the priority of this release.

 ## Test environments

-* local OS X install, R 3.5.0
+* local OS X install, R 3.5.1
-* Ubuntu 14.04 (on travis-ci), R 3.5.0
+* Ubuntu 14.04 (on travis-ci), R 3.5.2
 * Ubuntu 14.04 (project server), R 3.4.3
-* win-builder (devel and release), R 3.5.0
+* win-builder (devel and release), R 3.5.2
-* Windows AppVeyorR, 3.5.0 Patched
+* Windows AppVeyorR, 3.5.2 Patched

 ## R CMD check results